vcflib/bio-vcf/README.md

 Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering.
 For example on an 2 core machine bio-vcf is typically 50% faster than JVM based SnpSift.
+Adding cores, bio-vcf just does better.
+The more complicated the filters, the larger the gain.
 On an 8 core machine bio-vcf is at least 3x faster than SnpSift.
 Parsing a 1 Gb ESP VCF with 8 cores with bio-vcf takes